manabie-com/togo/README.md

 - Make authentication a separate module/ package.
 - Write more tests.
 - Database structure has many problems:
-    - Introduce autoincremental numeric primary keys instead of text-based.
+    - Introduce auto-increment numeric primary keys instead of text-based.
 This reduces overhead when indexing & querying.
     - Constraint ids (i.e usernames) to be unique.
     - Use hash and salt for passwords.
 Storing passwords in plaintext is a very bad idea.